 All uploaded media is immediately deleted.

-Our model achieves 98.90% accuracy on test datasets, but we clearly communicate limitations and potential biases.
+Our model achieves 98.90% accuracy on test datasets.
 Performance may vary on images outside our training distribution.

 This tool is for demonstration purposes only.
 We prohibit harassment, discrimination, or misuse.